-Here’s a sample itinerary to help get your honeymoon planning started.
-For this one, I’ve picked Phuket and Krabi's Railey Beach as your island/beach destinations.
-Those two destinations will give you a chance to experience one of the country’s most popular islands, with all its conveniences, restaurants, shopping and lots of crowds, plus a more remote, rugged beach that’s quieter and more beautiful.
+Thailand provides a unique and relaxing choice as a honeymoon destination.
+To help with your planning, check out this 12-day itinerary for Phuket and Krabi's Railay Beach as your island/beach destinations.
+By visiting these two locations, you'll get a chance to experience one of the country’s most popular islands, with all its conveniences, restaurants, shopping, and crowds, plus a more remote, rugged beach that’s quieter and more beautiful.
 You could just as easily substitute Koh Samui and Koh Tao.
 In fact, there are fantastic honeymoon spots all over Thailand.

-Day 1Arrive in Phuket by air.
+On this day, arrive in Phuket by air.
 Splurge on your resort’s airport transfer so you know someone will be waiting for you when you land.
-Check into your hotel and spend the first day adjusting to the new time zone but make sure to ask your hotel to arrange a day trip to Koh Phi Phi so you can snorkel in the Andaman.
+Check into your hotel, and spend the first day adjusting to the new time zone but make sure to ask your hotel to arrange a day trip to Koh Phi Phi so you can snorkel in the Andaman.
 If you’re a diver, you may want to arrange a more specialized itinerary.
 Have dinner at your hotel or somewhere very close (no need to have a super-special dinner tonight; you’ll probably be too tired to enjoy it).

-Day 2Head for the beach!
-If you’re staying in Patong, you’re in for crowds, jet skis and lots of people watching.
+On day two, head for the beach!
+If you’re staying in Patong, you’re in for crowds, jet skis, and lots of people watching.
 If you’ve picked a quieter beach, such as Surin, enjoy the relative calm.
 Whatever beach you choose on Phuket, you’ll likely have lots of options for a casual lunch.
 In the afternoon, head back to your resort for some time by the pool.
 In the evening, consider heading to Patong (if you’re not already staying there) for a local seafood meal and to experience a bit of the island’s nightlife scene.

 Wake up early and either rent a car or arrange a driver to take you to Krabi.
-Though it would seem to make more sense to go by boat, there are no direct ferries from Phuket to Krabi, and the drive is only a few hours anyway.
-When you get to Ao Nang, hop on a longtail boat for the 15 minute ride to Railey Beach.
-At Railey Beach, check into your hotel, relax and have lunch on the beach.
-Railey is a small area, so you’ll be able to get the lay of the land pretty fast.
+Though it would seem to make more sense to go by boat, there are no direct ferries from Phuket to Krabi, and the drive is only a few hours.
+When you get to Ao Nang, hop on a longtail boat for the 15-minute ride to Railay Beach.
+At Railay Beach, check into your hotel, relax, and have lunch on the beach.
+Railay is a small area, so you’ll be able to get the lay of the land quickly.

-Wake up, pack up and head off Railey Beach to the Krabi airport, where you’ll catch a flight to Bangkok.
+Wake up, pack up, and head off Railay Beach to the Krabi airport, where you’ll catch a flight to Bangkok.
 Most honeymooners spend a couple of days in the capital before or after some time on the islands.
 You can use this Bangkok honeymoon itinerary to plan that part of your honeymoon.